$ cat about.md

 lo-fi while shipping · OSTs (Steins;Gate, Made in Abyss) on a long walk.

-Take ownership of unowned problems · ask "could a script do this?" · over-explain things to a whiteboard · enjoy a proper pour-over coffee.
+Take ownership of unowned problems · ask "could a script do this?" · enjoy a proper pour-over.
+Can't sit still for long · won't finish books I don't love · perpetually tinkering with dotfiles.

 $ what comes next